mk12/luminosity/STYLE.md

 #### Where Bindings

 If a single `where` binding is needed for a short function, put it all on one line if possible.
 If not, indent it four spaces on the next line.
-If there are multiple `where` bindings, indent the `where` keyword **2 spaces** on its own line, and each binding on its own line indented by *4 spaces*.
+If there are multiple `where` bindings, indent the `where` keyword **2 spaces** on its own line, and put each binding on its own line indented by *4 spaces*.

 If there are multiple equations (patterns) for a function and one has multiple `where` bindings, use the same style for every equation (`where` on a line by itself, even for just one binding).